-As set out in Section II.i, capital allowances (tax depreciation) are available for companies incurring capital expenditure on the provision of specified intangible assets for the purposes of trade.
+Capital allowances (tax depreciation) are available for companies incurring capital expenditure on the provision of specified intangible assets for the purposes of trade.
 The allowances can be claimed where the intangible asset is acquired from another party (including an affiliate, where arm's-length pricing rules apply, where an election is made to opt out of certain CGT group relief provisions).
 There is an exemption from Irish stamp duty on the transfer of specified intangible assets.

-iv Indirect taxes
+Indirect taxes